 - 2.1 Keep detailed, accurate, secure written records of child protection and welfare concerns and referrals - 2.2 Ensure a stand-alone file is created as necessary for pupils with safeguarding concerns. - 2.3 Maintain a chronology of significant incidents for each pupil with safeguarding concerns. - 2.4 Ensure such records are kept confidentially and securely and separate from the pupil's educational record. - 2.5 As soon as a pupil with safeguarding concerns moves to another school, liaise with the new school's Designated Safeguarding Lead for information sharing.
+For complex cases, include a summary of the history in the pupil's child protection record.
 Ensure the pupil's child protection or welfare concerns records are transferred to new school as soon as possible.
-These files should be transferred separately from the main pupil file, using secure transit and obtaining confirmation of receipt. - 2.6 Where a pupil is transferring to be Electively Home Educated or the destination school is not known, the child protection or welfare concern records will be transferred to the Local Authority. - 2.7 The final school will retain Child Protection files for at least DoB+25 years. - 2.8 Where a pupil is joining the school in-year, ensure that a check is made with their previous school for the existence of any child protection or welfare concerns records.
+These files should be transferred separately from the main pupil file, using secure transit and obtaining confirmation of receipt. - 2.6 Where a pupil is transferring to be Electively Home Educated or the destination school is not known, the child protection or welfare concern records should be retained by the school. - 2.7 The final school will retain Child Protection files for at least DoB+25 years. - 2.8 Where a pupil is joining the school in-year, ensure that a check is made with their previous school for the existence of any child protection or welfare concerns records.